 - Supported by a tuition waiver or grant covering enough credits to support the student’s full-time course load.

 Aetna Student Health works with Mason and with a network of doctors, hospitals, pharmacies and specialists.
-For specific information about the health insurance plan, including what’s covered, special circumstances, dependent coverage, and online enrollment procedures, contact Aetna at 800-878-1945.
+For specific information about the health insurance plan, including what’s covered, special circumstances, dependent coverage, and online enrollment procedures, contact Mason Student Health Services or call 703.993.2827.

 Find Help in Your Department